samadritachoudhury/BNPL-GENZ-RESEARCH/README.md

 # BNPL & Premium Fashion Purchase Intentions Among Gen Z
-My first independent research project — conducted during my 2nd year of BBA FinTech at SMIT.
+My first independent research project, conducted during my 2nd year of BBA FinTech at SMIT.
 I wanted to understand whether Buy Now Pay Later services actually change how Gen Z consumers think about buying premium fashion, or whether it's just awareness without real behavioural shift.

 ## What I found
 The most interesting result wasn't what I expected.
-Despite 78.6% of respondents being aware of BNPL, only 24.3% had actually used it — a gap that suggests awareness campaigns alone aren't driving adoption.
+Despite 78.6% of respondents being aware of BNPL, only 24.3% had actually used it.
+A huge gap that suggests awareness campaigns alone aren't driving adoption.

 When I ran the regression, income turned out to be the strongest predictor of BNPL usage intention (p = 0.02), not service quality.
-Even more surprising: consumers who were already considering luxury/premium fashion showed a significant *negative* relationship with BNPL intention (p = 0.04) — aspirational shoppers appear to resist using instalment credit for premium purchases, possibly due to status signalling concerns.
+Even more surprising: consumers who were already considering luxury/premium fashion showed a significant *negative* relationship with BNPL intention (p = 0.04).
+Aspirational shoppers appear to resist using instalment credit for premium purchases, possibly due to status signalling concerns.